MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

         - `[Host <IMicrosoftGraphSecurityHost>]`: host
         - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this hostCookie was observed by Microsoft Defender Threat Intelligence.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
         - `[Name <String>]`: The name of the cookie, for example, JSESSIONID or SEARCH_NAMESITE.
-      - `[FirstSeenDateTime <DateTime?>]`: The first date and time this host was observed.
+      - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this host was observed.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
-For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+      - `[HostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are associated with this host, where this host is either the parentHost or childHost.
       - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this host was observed.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
-For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+      - `[ParentHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are associated with a host, where that host is the childHost and has an incoming pairing with a parentHost.
       - `[PassiveDns <IMicrosoftGraphSecurityPassiveDnsRecord[]>]`: Passive DNS retrieval about this host.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[Artifact <IMicrosoftGraphSecurityArtifact>]`: artifact